curl/curl/docs/HTTP3.md

 are huge but do not occupy that much space on disk since they are just big holes.

-In my Debian setup I just installed **apache2**.
+In a Debian setup you can install **apache2**.
 It runs on port 80 and has a document root in `/var/www/html`.
-I can get the 8GB file from it with `curl localhost/8GB -o dev/null`
+Download the 8GB file from apache with `curl localhost/8GB -o dev/null`

 In this description we setup and run an HTTP/3 reverse-proxy in front of the